Frechet Borel Ideals with Borel orthogonal: Abstract

 \section{Abstract}

-We study Borel ideals $I$ on $\N$ with the Fr\'echet property such its orthogonal $I^\perp$ is also Borel (where $A\in I^\perp$ iff $A\cap B$ is finite for all $B\in I$ and $I$ is Fr\'echet if $I=I^{\perp\perp}$).
+We study Borel ideals $I$ on $\N$ with the Fr\'{e}chet property such that its orthogonal $I^\perp$ is also Borel (where $A\in I^\perp$ iff $A\cap B$ is finite for all $B\in I$ and $I$ is Fr\'{e}chet if $I=I^{\perp\perp}$).
 Let $\base$ be the smallest collection of ideals on $\N$ containing the ideal of finite sets and closed under countable direct sums and orthogonal.
-All ideals in $\base$ are Fr\'echet, Borel and have Borel orthogonal.
+All ideals in $\base$ are Fr\'{e}chet, Borel and have Borel orthogonal.
 We show that $\base$ has exactly $\aleph_1$ non isomorphic members.
 The family $\base$ can be characterized as the collection of all Borel ideals which are isomorphic to an ideal of the form $I_{wf}\!\!\up A$, where $I_{wf}$ is the ideal on $\N^{<\omega}$ generated by the wellfounded trees.
-Also, we show that $A\su \Q$ is scattered iff $WO(\Q)\!\up A$ is isomorphic to an ideal in $\base$, where $WO(\Q)$ is the ideal of well founded subset of $\Q$.
+Also, we show that $A\su \Q$ is scattered iff $WO(\Q)\!\up A$ is isomorphic to an ideal in $\base$, where $WO(\Q)$ is the ideal of well founded subsets of $\Q$.
+We use the ideals in $\base$ to construct $\aleph_1$ pairwise non homeomorphic countable sequential spaces whose topology is analytic.